idehub/react-native-google-analytics-bridge/README.md

 This is **NOT** (_normally_) an error with this library.
 Please read [this guide on how to set up your Google Analytics account/property](https://github.com/idehub/react-native-google-analytics-bridge/wiki/Creating-a-Google-Analytics-property-for-mobile-analytics) for mobile analytics.

+## Problems with android build failures?

+Here I have mentioned the required steps to resolve the issues regarding the build failures, when you got updated your android studio [please check the following doc to clear the issues](https://github.com/idehub/react-native-google-analytics-bridge/wiki/Solution-for-Android-build-failure-issues
+)

 ## Content

 * [Installation](#installation-and-linking-libraries)